 - Review our Planning Your Summer Guide to learn about different options you can pursue.

 If you are interested in pursuing a summer internship or Princeton program, we have resources available to help guide you through your internship search experience.
+You can find a list of service and social impact internship opportunities funded by Princeton on the Learning and Education Through Service (LENS) website, which includes our Summer Social Impact Internship Fund.

 If you need assistance weighing options for summer, career advisers can help you put together a plan that is right for you.